Associated Script oc_outfits

 RemoveAll< will remove the current outfit.
 Again, Be careful !
 If you see more than one outfit on the current page, >RemoveAll< will remove all of them!
 Select the desired outfit first !

-Using Browse Core you can wear and remove defined
+Using Browse Core you can create, wear and remove defined

 .coresubfolders, allowing you to change your base avatar.